test-prof/test-prof/docs/recipes/any_fixture.md

   let(:account) { Account.find(TestProf::AnyFixture.register(:account).id) }
 end

 # You can enhance the existing database cleaning.
-Posts will be deleted before reset
+Posts will be deleted before fixtures reset
-TestProf::AnyFixture.before_reset do
+TestProf::AnyFixture.before_fixtures_reset do
   Post.delete_all
 end

 # Or after reset
-TestProf::AnyFixture.after_reset do
+TestProf::AnyFixture.after_fixtures_reset do
   Post.delete_all
 end